 - 1. The new CMS might not have been included in the CMS table.
 In that case, the corresponding table entry MUST be locally created.
-For a new CMS the realm MUST be copied from the CMS that previously controlled this endpoint.Default values SHOULD be used for the clock skew and AP request/AP reply adaptive backoff parameters.
-The pktcMtaDevCmsIpsecCtrl flag MUST be set to true. - 2.
+Refer to section 7.1.1.2.5 for instructions on how to create the new CMS table entry. - 2.
 If the MTA doesn't already have IPsec SAs established with this CMS (e.g., via an earlier Wake Up), it MUST attempt to establish them at this time. - 3.
 If the MTA now possesses valid IPsec Security Associations with the new CMS, the NCS signaling software is notified and the Security Association can be utilized.
 Further signaling traffic for this affected endpoint related to the prior CMS Security Association MUST NOT be sent.